This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Apiaceae family has ferny foliage, which helps to weed efforts.
 Cut the weeds off rather than pulling them to avoid crop damage.
 Weed after rain and water after weeding to help your carrots thrive.

-Apiaceae are not heavy feeders, and the compost added earlier in the season will make ample nutrition available.
+Apiaceae are not heavy feeders; the compost added earlier in the season will make ample nutrition available.
 Watch out for armyworms, carrot worms, and leafhoppers (leafhoppers also spread aster yellows, which affect carrots and celery).
 Provide 6 hours of direct sunlight.

 Regrowing Carrots is Straightforward.